ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  required_if-value-type                                       Documentation        Error                  required_if entry's value is not of the type specified for its key required_by-collision                                        Documentation        Error                  required_by entry has repeated terms required_by-unknown                                          Documentation        Error                  required_by entry contains option which does not appear in argument_spec (potentially an alias of an option?)
+  required_if-value-type                                       Documentation        Error                  required_if entry's value is not of the type specified for its key required_by-collision                                        Documentation        Error                  required_by entry has repeated terms required_by-unknown                                          Documentation        Error                  required_by entry contains option which does not appear in argument_spec (potentially an alias of an option?) version-added-must-be-major-or-minor                         Documentation        Error                  According to the semantic versioning specification (https://semver.org/), the only versions in which features are allowed to be added are major and minor versions (x.y.0)
 ============================================================   ==================   ====================   =========================================================================================